Facts about South Carolina DUI Law

 - If you are convicted of DUI, you may obtain a provisional license.

 - Anyone convicted of DUI is required to obtain SR-22 insurance for 3 years following a conviction which on average is an additional $300 – $500 in premiums per month.

 - Not only have the fines and punishment for DUI increased, but the Legislature is currently considering instituting a “DUI Investigation Team” focused on operating checkpoints and cracking down on drunk driving.

-- Many of the field sobriety tests such as the horizontal nystagmus gaze, walk and turn/walk the line, and the one legged stand were found to only be 65 – 77% effective.
+- Many of the field sobriety tests such as the horizontal nystagmus gaze, walk, and turn/walk the line, and the one-legged stand was found to only be 65 – 77% effective.

 - South Carolina mandates that all DUI arrests, as well as any subsequent testing, must be videotaped; a police officer must begin videotaping as soon as the blue lights are turned on.

-- You can be arrested for boating under the influence for boating and sailing; in fact, you can be arrested for boating under the influence merely if the boat is under your control.
+- You can be arrested for boating under the influence of boating and sailing; in fact, you can be arrested for boating under the influence merely if the boat is under your control.

 Arrested for driving under the influence of drugs?
-Contact the Strom Law Firm today for a free initial consultation with one of our criminal defense lawyers to discuss: your DUI arrest, whether to plead guilty or not guilty to driving under the influence, as well as possible ways to have your driving under the influence of drugs charge reduced.
+Contact a DUI Lawyer at Strom Law Firm today for a free initial consultation with one of our criminal defense lawyers to discuss: your DUI arrest, whether to plead guilty or not guilty to driving under the influence, as well as possible ways to have your driving under the influence of drugs charge reduced.
 We offer flexible payment plans and accept Visa and Mastercard.